TeamTopologies/Team-Shape-Templates/README.md

 ## Available Team Shapes

-#### Currently supported
+The following team interaction modelling shapes are available:

-* All shapes for the four fundamental team types (Stream-aligned, Enabling, Complicated Subsystem, and Platform)
+- All shapes for the four fundamental team types (Stream-aligned, Enabling, Complicated Subsystem, and Platform)
-* X-as-a-Service, Collaboration and Facilitation interaction modes
+- X-as-a-Service, Collaboration and Facilitation interaction modes
-* Flow of change
+- Flow of change

 ![Screenshot of Team Topologies shape library in diagrams.net](diagrams.net/2021-03-04--TT-drawing-shapes--diagrams_net.png)

-The team shapes are currently available for the following tools:
+### Officially Supported Team Interaction Modelling Tools

+The source code for team shapes that are officially developed and maintained by Team Topologies can be found within this repository.
+If you find an issue with any of the following templates please let us know or even better raise a pull request.
+Team shape templates are officially supported by Team Topologies for the following tools:

 ### draw.io / diagrams.net